natelistrom/natelistrom.github.io/_posts/2023-07-23-rule-of-three-prediction.md

 Why does it work this way?

 Expectation and anticipation are tied to our brains' reward systems.
-Our reward systems are built to help us learn, so they're hard-wired to prefer to novelty. <sup>{% include schultz-2015.html %} B. Neuronal Signals for Reward Learning section.</sup> <sup>{% include vanLieshout-2021.html %} Introduction section.</sup> <sup>{% include kiddAndHayden-2015.html %} The function of curiosity section.</sup> They're tuned to be especially sensitive to new and unexpected information.
+Our reward systems are built to help us learn, so they're hard-wired to prefer to novelty. <cite>(<a href="/bibliography#schultz2015">Schultz</a>, B. Neuronal Signals for Reward Learning section)</cite> <cite>(<a href="/bibliography#vanlieshout2021">van Lieshout</a>, Introduction section)</cite> <cite>(<a href="/bibliography#kidd2015">Kidd and Hayden</a>, The function of curiosity section)</cite> They're tuned to be especially sensitive to new and unexpected information.

-Our reward systems detect new information by recognizing what, in the scientific literature, are called _reward prediction errors_. <sup>{% include moritzAndKoelsch-2015.html %} Neural correlates of tension and suspense section.</sup> <sup>{% include schultz-2015.html %} B. Neuronal Signals for Reward Learning section.</sup> A prediction error occurs when your brain recognizes the difference between what it predicted and what actually occurred in the world.
+Our reward systems detect new information by recognizing what, in the scientific literature, are called _reward prediction errors_. <cite>(<a href="/bibliography#moritz2015">Moritz and Koelsch</a>, Neural correlates of tension and suspense section)</cite> <cite>(<a href="/bibliography#schultz2015">Schultz</a>, B. Neuronal Signals for Reward Learning section)</cite> A prediction error occurs when your brain recognizes the difference between what it predicted and what actually occurred in the world.

 Here’s how neuroscientist Read Montague describes the research in his book, _Your Brain is (Almost) Perfect_:

 > “The reward-prediction error signal . . . was first identified using experiments in monkeys, where lights predicted the future arrival of juice squirts a short time later.
 When the light is initially presented, there is no change in dopamine neuron activity . . .
-However, the arrival of the juice a short time later causes a burst of activity in the dopamine neurons.” <sup>{% include montague-2006.html %} Page 113.</sup>
+However, the arrival of the juice a short time later causes a burst of activity in the dopamine neurons.” <cite>(<a href="/bibliography#montague2006">Montague</a>, Page 113)</cite>

 The monkeys in the experiments didn’t know what to expect when they saw the flashing light.
 Their brains' reward systems made predictions based on whatever past experience they had.
 Then, when they received the juice, their reward systems recognized that this was _different_ than what they had predicted.
 They identified a prediction error.
 (In this case, triggering a dopamine response that told their brains, “Wow!
-Something better than expected just happened!”) <sup>{% include montague-2006.html %} Page 113.</sup>
+Something better than expected just happened!”) <cite>(<a href="/bibliography#montague2006">Montague</a>, Page 113)</cite>

-Just like the monkeys, when our reward systems recognize a prediction error, they flush our brains with reward signals. <sup>{% include schultz-2015.html %} B. Neuronal Signals for Reward Learning section.</sup>
+Just like the monkeys, when our reward systems recognize a prediction error, they flush our brains with reward signals. <cite>(<a href="/bibliography#schultz2015">Schultz</a>, B. Neuronal Signals for Reward Learning section)</cite>

 These signals have a number of effects.
 For the purposes of our discussion of the rule of three, there are few in particular worth mentioning:

 - Reward signals heighten your attention.
-They flip you out of “autopilot” and tell your brain to focus in on the new phenomenon you are encountering. <sup>{% include schultz-2015.html %} A. Proximal reward functions are defined by behavior section.</sup>
+They flip you out of “autopilot” and tell your brain to focus in on the new phenomenon you are encountering. <cite>(<a href="/bibliography#schultz2015">Schultz</a>, A. Proximal reward functions are defined by behavior section)</cite>
-- Reward signals enhance your memory, preparing you to learn any new, beneficial information. <sup>{% include schultz-2015.html %} C. Dopamine Implementation of Reward Learning section.</sup>
+- Reward signals enhance your memory, preparing you to learn any new, beneficial information. <cite>(<a href="/bibliography#schultz2015">Schultz</a>, C. Dopamine Implementation of Reward Learning section)</cite>
 - Reward signals stimulate your emotions and subjective experience, giving you feelings that your brain thinks correlate with the phenomenon you are encountering.
-If your reward system evaluates the outcome as better than expected, this can result in an especially pleasurable experience. <sup>{% include schultz-2015.html %} D. What Makes Rewards Rewarding?
-Section.</sup> <sup>{% include berridgeAndKringelbach-2015.html %} Pruning false candidates: Mesolimbic dopamine and ‘pleasure electrodes’? section.</sup> <sup>{% include berridgeAndKringelbach-2015.html %} A neuroscience of pleasure section.</sup>
+If your reward system evaluates the outcome as better than expected, this can result in an especially pleasurable experience. <cite>(<a href="/bibliography#schultz2015">Schultz</a>, D. What Makes Rewards Rewarding?
+Section)</cite> <cite>(<a href="/bibliography#berridge2015">Berridge and Kringelbach</a>, Pruning false candidates: Mesolimbic dopamine and ‘pleasure electrodes’? section)</cite> <cite>(<a href="/bibliography#berridge2015">Berridge and Kringelbach</a>, A neuroscience of pleasure section)</cite>

 This is why the rule of three can be so effective when done with a twist.
 When the third story unit subverts the trajectory (read: prediction) set up by the first two story units, that activates our brains' reward systems.
 We recognize a prediction error, which triggers our reward response.